 In grand news for culture-lovers, Galle’s architectural allures and cafe culture are second to none.

 Top tip: at sunset, head to the clock tower of Galle's UNESCO-designated fort to be well and truly awe-inspired.

-What's more, January means fewer crowds than December — all the better for romantic breaks, and for enjoying post-adventure soaks in some of our favourite hot pools in Iceland.
+What's more, January means fewer crowds than December — all the better for romantic breaks, and for enjoying post-adventure soaks in some of our favourite hot springs in Iceland.

 Given that this is also the top time to visit for ice-caving, Iceland is one of the best places to visit in January if you're into adventure and nature.
 Oh, and you also voted Iceland one of the most beautiful countries in the world.

 Find more places to stay near Jokulsarlon lagoon.